Marto93/Alzheimer-Dementia-Stage-Classification/README.md

  I decided not to use an already existing architecture, and to implement the CNN from scratch.

-To see the Complete Notebook with the commented project you can check on KAGGLE at the link below!
+To see the complete Notebook with the commented project you can check on KAGGLE at the link below!
 - https://www.kaggle.com/marto24/ad-stage-class-98-feat-map-visual